Last Updated on July 15, 2021

 New construction homes are more energy efficient than older homes, and that is greatly thanks to new energy efficiency technologies that have been developed in recent years.
-If you want your home to be more energy efficient (hint, hint, you do) then Lincolnberg Master Builders is the best choice for building energy efficient homes in Edmonton.
+If you want your home to be more energy efficient (hint, hint, you do) then Lincolnberg Master Builder is the best choice for building energy efficient homes in Edmonton.
 Having an energy efficient home saves you money on gas, heating, and maintenance costs, and it’s also better for the environment — energy efficiency is the ultimate win-win.

 In general, the energy efficiency of a home can be drastically improved via:

 - Air tightness

 Ensuring that your new home’s air tightness is up to the highest standard is a significant factor in increasing energy efficiency.
 The contractor will ensure that the doors and windows are framed in to guarantee ultimate air tightness.
 A drafty room is more than just an inconvenience, and it can lead to higher heating bills.
-Drafts in the winter mean that cold air is coming in and warm air is getting out, so your furnace has to work harder to heat your home.
+Drafts in the Alberta winter mean that cold air is coming in and warm air is getting out, so your furnace has to work harder to heat your home.
 You wouldn’t be okay with someone standing with the door wide open in the middle of winter, so you shouldn’t be okay with poor air tightness.
 If you have air conditioning, drafts impact your energy efficiency all year as your cold air escapes and warm air gets into your home.

 A heat recovery ventilator (HRV) system is the lungs of your home.
 An HRV provides constant and consistent air ventilation without wasting energy.
 How, you ask?
 An HRV uses heat gathered from exhaust air to preheat fresh air that is then dispersed throughout your home.
 Much like you may choose the “air circulation” button in your vehicle, an HRV uses heat from energy being used elsewhere in the home to heat the air in the home faster and more efficiently.
 HRV systems will help in any home, but they are particularly effective in new homes that have been secured for air tightness and other energy efficiency considerations.